Child Safety and Wellbeing Policy

 All staff engaged in child-connected work will be supervised appropriately to ensure that their behaviour towards children is safe and appropriate.

-Inappropriate behaviour towards children and young people will be managed swiftly and in accordance with our school and department policies and our legal obligations.
+Inappropriate behaviour towards children and young people will be managed swiftly by the Principal and Principal Team, and in accordance with our school and department policies and our legal obligations.
 Child safety and wellbeing will be paramount.

 Suitability of volunteers